 -

 Think of it like this: a Site Admin is the manager of a single store, while the Org Admin is the regional manager for the entire chain.
 Only the regional manager has the authority to roll out a big new initiative like AI.
-If you follow this guide and can’t find the menus we’re talking about, it’s almost a guarantee that you’re not an Org Admin.
-In that case, you’ll need to find out who is and ask for their help.
+If you follow this guide and can’t find the menus we’re talking about, you may just need to check in with your Org Admin for their help.

 A step-by-step guide